 Guardian SunGuard® AG 43 coating on UltraClear™ low-iron glass creates a dynamic exterior further punctuated by the Conrad’s curved, first-floor glass.
 This aesthetic is complimented by its energy performance: On low-iron glass, the product provides a visible light transmission of 45 percent with a solar heat gain coefficient of 0.33.
 The visible light outside reflectance is 30 percent, while the visible light inside reflectance is 15 percent.

 Cristacurva fabricated approximately 15,000 square feet of curved insulating glass units for the structure’s first floor.
-The upper floors utilized roughly 11,000 square feet of curved IGUs for angles and corners and approximately 100,000 square feet of flat IGUs.
+The upper floors utilized roughly 11,000 square feet of curved IGUs for angles and corners (further complicated because each corner is a slightly different size) and approximately 100,000 square feet of flat IGUs.
 TSI installed all of these glass make-ups.